ExperiencersInternational/tvsetup/readme.md

 ## Channels

 Not bothering to write down everything, but this allows easy access to most popular channels.
-Most TV channels broadcast in 25fps apart from Ideal World.
+Most TV channels broadcast in 25fps (they may say 50fps, but in reality due to interlacing, it is 25).

 **EDIT: Some of these channels may have been removed, and I haven't gone and removed them from the list below.**